 - The mentor teacher’s midterm and final evaluation.

-- The college supervisor’s observations in the classroom setting.
+- The university supervisor’s observations in the classroom setting.

 - Attendance and participation in seminars.